Fathom (comics)

 Fathom is a comic book created by Michael Turner and originally published by Top Cow Productions.
 It debuted in 1998 and was Michael Turner's first creator-owned comic book series.
 Fathom is currently published by Turner's own company, Aspen MLT.

+Its protagonist is Aspen Matthews, a member of a race of aquatic humanoids called the Blue who possess the ability to control water.

 Publication history

 Fathom was created by Michael Turner, who said that he found the inspiration from an issue of National Geographic.
 The first series began in 1998 and was abruptly halted in 2002 when it was discovered that Turner had been diagnosed with cancer.
 During the period of inactivity on the main series, comic book artist Talent Caldwell drew a miniseries titled Fathom: Killian's Tide.
 After Turner's cancer went into remission, he left Top Cow and launched his own company, Aspen MLT Inc. During this period there was a legal conflict between Turner and Top Cow as to who owned the rights to Fathom.

 In 2004, Turner restarted the Fathom series and had a preview of its premiere in his company's first comic, Michael Turner Presents: Aspen.
 After that, a Fathom miniseries titled Fathom: Dawn of War was produced and, shortly after that, the series Fathom: Cannon Hawke was started.
 The second volume in the Fathom series was drawn by artist Koi Turnbull.
 The third Fathom series was drawn by artist Ale Garza and inked by Sal Regla.
 In 2017, Fathom got a sixth volume, this time written by Blake Northcott, pencilled by Marco Renna and inked by Mark Roslan.

 Dynamite Entertainment also did a Fathom: Prelude one-shot, which was co-published with Aspen MLT.